 Because the suggested audit procedures were written to be able to apply to many different programs administered by many different entities, they are necessarily general in nature.
 Auditor judgment will be necessary to determine whether the suggested audit procedures are sufficient to achieve the stated audit objectives or whether alternative audit procedures are needed.
-Therefore, the auditor should not consider this Supplement to be a "safe harbor" for identifying the audit procedures to apply in a particular engagement.
+Therefore, the auditor should not consider the Supplement to be a "safe harbor" for identifying the audit procedures to apply in a particular engagement.

-However, the auditor can consider this Supplement a "safe harbor" for identification of compliance requirements to be tested for the programs included herein if, as discussed above, the auditor (1) performs reasonable procedures to ensure that the requirements in this Supplement are current and to determine whether there are any additional provisions of contract and grant agreements that should be covered by an audit under the 1996 Amendments, and (2) updates or augments the requirements contained in this Supplement, as appropriate.
+However, the auditor can consider the Supplement a "safe harbor" for identification of compliance requirements to be tested for the programs included herein if, as discussed above, the auditor (1) performs reasonable procedures to ensure that the requirements in the Supplement are current and to determine whether there are any additional provisions of Federal awards that should be covered by an audit under the 1996 Amendments, and (2) updates or augments the requirements contained in the Supplement, as appropriate.